 The US tech giant has reportedly been downscaling its engineering team worldwide as it seeks to move away from old-fashioned software to cloud services.

-The US tech giant has five research and development facilities in China, namely in Beijing, Shenzhen, Nanjing, Suzhou, and Shanghai.
+The company has several research and development facilities in China, including in Beijing, Shenzhen, Nanjing, Suzhou, and Shanghai.
 The center in Shenzhen, set up in 2002, was the first.

 Oracle’s China layoff plan comes amid escalating political pressure for US companies to decouple from China, the world’s second-largest economy.